mtlynch/mtlynch.io/content/posts/freelancer-guidelines/index.md

 Please send me invoices for your hours every two weeks.
 Expect payment within five business days of the invoice, usually sooner.

 I don't pay bonuses or tips.
-I want your compensation to be transparent, so you don't have to wonder about undefined parts left to my discretion.
+I want your compensation to be transparent, so you don't have to wonder about undefined pay left to my discretion.

 I pay via PayPal, Payoneer, ACH transfer, or (in the US) a mailed check, depending on your preference.